Refik Šabanadžović

-Refik Šabanadžović (born 2 August 1965) is a former Yugoslav professional footballer who played as a midfielder and defender.
+Refik Šabanadžović (born 2 August 1965) is a Bosnian former professional footballer who played as a midfielder and defender.

 Born in Montenegro, at the time part of SFR Yugoslavia, Šabanadžović played internationally for Yugoslavia and unofficially for the predecessor of Bosnia and Herzegovina national football team.

 Club career

 Šabanadžović began his career with a Montenegrin club FK Dečić.
 He was spotted there by Titograd's Budućnost and moved there shortly after.
 Before the 1983–84 season, following his senior debut with OFK Titograd, he moved to Sarajevo's Željezničar where he became one of the more notable Yugoslav defenders under the guidance of Ivica Osim.
 He gave his contribution to the club's best European result, UEFA Cup semi-finals in the 1984–85 season.

 After four seasons playing for this Bosnian side, he left for Red Star Belgrade.
-He won three championship titles and one national cup at the club, but the most important moment of his entire career was winning the European Cup in the 1991 against Marseille.
+He won three Championships and one Cup at the club, but the most important moment of his entire career was winning the European Cup in the 1991 against Marseille.

-After that, Šabanadžović went to Greece to sign for AEK Athens, where he was brought by the then coach Dušan Bajević.
-He established himself immediately in front of the defensive line, as modern defensive midfielder, who played box to box.
+On 15 July 1992, Šabanadžović went to Greece and was transferred to AEK Athens for a fee of 18.7 million drachmas, after personal actions by the manager, Dušan Bajević.
+He established himself immediately, as modern defensive midfielder, who played box to box.
 Alongside Savevski they formed one of the greatest midfield duos in the history of the club.
 In his first three seasons he won as many championships, along with a Greek Cup and a Greek Super Cup, with Šabanadžović being one of the protagonists.
 His last year at AEK was accompanied by stunning football, with the addition of Tsiartas and Ketsbaia in the midfield, with the club winning the Cup and finishing second in the league.

-In the summer of 1996, his contract was expired and Šabanadžović, followed his coach, Bajević to Olympiacos, as they offered them a greater deal.
+In the summer of 1996, his contract was expired and Šabanadžović, followed Bajević to Olympiacos, as they offered them a greater deal.
 In Piraeus, he added two more league titles to his portfolio, but he never reached the standards of his previous career making only 25 appearances in two seasons.

 In the winter of 1998, Šabanadžović moved to Major League Soccer club Kansas City Wizards where he came on the recommendation of his friend Preki Radosavljević.
 He played there for two years before finally retiring at the end of the 1998–99 season.